Why we're transforming critical care

-Being able to go outside can completely change how critically ill patients feel, by giving them something different and positive to focus on.
-Staff say patients also have an increased drive to get better once they've had a chance to breathe fresh air and see normal life going around them, outside of a hospital.
+Going outside can completely change how critically ill patients feel, by giving them something different and positive to focus on.
+Staff say patients also have an increased drive to get better once they've had a chance to see normal life going around them, outside of a hospital.

 "Little as we know about the way in which we are affected by form, by colour, and light, we do know this, that they have an actual physical effect. "